 Thursday 20 June

 Partly cloudy.
-Winds westerly and light, increasing to 20 to 25 km/h in the morning, then easing.
-Overnight temperatures falling to around minus 2 with daytime temperatures reaching between 10 and 16.
+Areas of frost and patchy fog in the morning.
+Light winds.
+Overnight temperatures falling to around minus 3 with daytime temperatures reaching between 7 and 13.